The URMC Palliative Care Program is devoted to caring for the seriously ill by:

 Assisting the patient, family and staff with difficult medical decision-making.

 With palliative care, patients have access to the best possible options for managing their specific symptoms.
-Our specialists meet with patients and their families to discuss their goals for treatment.
+Our specialists also meet with patients and their families to discuss their goals for treatment.
 We consider the illness as well as each individual’s personal values and priorities.
 Services are delivered in collaboration and close communication with the patient, family, physicians, and health care team.
-All share the common goal of providing the best possible management of their disease and comfort for the patient.
+All share the common goal of providing the best possible management of their disease and simultaneously enhancing comfort and quality of life for the patient and family.

 Palliative care is not the same as hospice care.
 Palliative care may be provided at any time, often at the time of initial diagnosis.
-It is often given at the same time as curative treatment.
-Hospice care, on the other hand, is focused on patients who are no longer seeking active treatments of their disease and want all treatments delivered for their comfort.
-Palliative Care Clinicians also provide hospice care for the same patients who desire that approach.
+Palliative care is often given at the same time as curative treatment.
+Hospice care, on the other hand, is focused on patients who are no longer seeking active treatments of their disease and want all treatments delivered for their comfort and quality of life.
+Palliative Care Clinicians can also provide hospice care for the patients and their families who desire that approach.

 Who Can Benefit

 All adult and pediatric patients with a serious illness are eligible to receive palliative care.
 For most patients, palliative care complements the active treatments they receive for their underlying illness.